Understanding Parallel and Perpendicular Lines

 - Orange point: Point through which new lines pass

 On the coordinate plane, parallel lines run in the same direction, while perpendicular lines form right angles where they intersect.
+Understanding these relationships is fundamental when working with more complex shapes, such as calculating the properties of a rectangle where opposite sides are parallel and adjacent sides are perpendicular.

 Common Student Mistakes